LogtalkDotOrg/logtalk3/manuals/sources/userman/features.rst

 time, Logtalk was mainly an experiment in computational reflection with a rudimentary runtime and no compiler.
 Based on feedback by users and on the author subsequent work, the name was retained and Logtalk as created as a full programming language focusing on using object-oriented concepts for code encapsulation and reuse.
-Its first public alpha version was released in July 1998 with the first stable release (2.0) following in February 1999.
+Development started on January 1998 with the first public alpha version released in July 1998.
+The first stable release (2.0) was published in February 1999.
 Development of the third generation of Logtalk started in 2012 with the first public alpha version in August 2012 and the first stable release (3.0.0) in January 2015.

 Logtalk provides the following features: